cannatoshi/simplex-smb-xftp-via-tor-on-rpi-hardened/README.md

 HiddenServiceVersion 3
 HiddenServicePort 443 127.0.0.1:443
 ```

+> ⚠️ **CRITICAL:** `SOCKSPort 0` is required!
+> Running Hidden Services AND SOCKS proxy in the same Tor instance causes resource conflicts.
+> See [Appendix F](#appendix-f-dual-tor-architecture-critical-for-private-routing) for the Dual Tor Architecture.

 > **Port architecture (simplified):**
 > - SMP listens on **5223** only (avoids privileged port issues)